Passive Beam Shaping via Binary-Coded Apertures: Conclusion

 \section{Conclusion}

-This paper presented a theory-to-hardware framework for fully passive millimeter-wave beam engineering using fabrication-friendly 3D-printed reflectors.
-Two complementary passive mechanisms were developed and validated.
-The first employs fixed-aperture 1-bit spatial masking, where a binary ON/OFF metallization pattern on a dense $\lambda/2$ lattice enables compact beam steering and multi-beam synthesis without bias networks or active components.
-The second exploits diffraction-order (grating-lobe) steering as a geometry-only design strategy, in which selection of a uniform inter-element period aligns a nonzero diffraction order with a desired departure angle while explicitly accounting for the specular and higher-order beams.
+This paper presented a theory-to-hardware framework for fully passive millimeter-wave beam shaping using in-lab fabricated, low-cost 3D-printed reflectors.
+Beam patterns are fabrication-coded on a fixed dense lattice using binary masks or periodic activation and realized via stencil-assisted conductive deposition on a copper-backed ``inkwell'' substrate.
+Two complementary passive mechanisms were developed and validated: fixed-aperture 1-bit ON/OFF spatial masking for non-specular steering and multi-beam synthesis, and diffraction-order (grating-lobe) steering via uniform period selection to place a chosen diffraction order at a desired departure angle.

-Both approaches were realized using a copper-backed 3D-printed ``inkwell'' aperture with stencil-assisted conductive paint deposition and validated through 60\,GHz over-the-air measurements.
-The results confirm that fully passive, binary, and manufacturable apertures can provide predictable beam control for static indoor NLoS coverage.
-Although 1-bit amplitude masking incurs a quantifiable efficiency loss relative to electronically reconfigurable surfaces, it offers a practical, zero-power alternative that bridges the gap between simple metallic reflectors and power-consuming reconfigurable architectures.
+The experimental results highlight an important tradeoff between these mechanisms.
+Diffraction-order steering is attractive due to its simplicity, but it typically produces narrower angular features and is therefore more sensitive to alignment errors and geometric mismatch.
+It is also more susceptible to beam squint under wideband operation because the grating condition is wavelength dependent.
+This reduces coherence at a fixed target direction as frequency or angle deviates from the design point.
+In contrast, dense ON/OFF masking operates on a fixed footprint and provides greater flexibility for shaping the angular response (including multi-beam patterns), with improved robustness to practical deployment tolerances.

-Future work will address higher-fidelity element and loss modeling, extension to full two-dimensional aperture synthesis for joint azimuth–elevation and polarization control, and the development of semi-static adaptation mechanisms suitable for indoor millimeter-wave environment shaping.
+Future work will extend the framework to full two-dimensional aperture synthesis for joint azimuth--elevation beam control and polarization engineering, and will investigate semi-static control mechanisms (e.g., swappable masks or mechanically indexed patterns) suitable for indoor millimeter-wave electromagnetic environment shaping.
+We will also study pattern improvements through fabrication and material optimization, including the impact of cell width (effective metallized aperture per cell), metallization thickness/uniformity, and deposition methods to reduce ohmic loss and improve coherent reradiation efficiency.

 \appendices